Pain Diagnosis

 • Throbbing

 Pain in the mouth and face can present in many different ways and have different characteristics.
-Sometimes it hurts when you bite down, whereas in other cases, the pain is constant.
-You might also experience pain in the jaw or lingering sensitivity after consuming hot or cold foods and liquids.
+In some cases, it may hurt when you bite down, while in others the pain may be constant.
+You may also experience jaw pain or lingering sensitivity after consuming hot or cold foods and liquids.

 What are the possible causes of oral pain?

 Pain in the mouth can come from a variety of conditions and injuries to the teeth and gums.
-Dr. Linden makes sure to explore all possibilities while making a diagnosis before treatment.
+Our specialists make sure to explore all possibilities while making a diagnosis before treatment.

 Your dental pain diagnosis might be: